RAH (Responsible Actions for Health)

 SACHET Community Health Centers

 SACHET’s Health program started in Oct 1999 with the establishment of first primary health care facility in Shahdra, a valley of rural Islamabad.
 (See annual report 1999-2000 for details).
 The objective of this initiative was to provide free quality primary & reproductive health care to the disadvantaged communities facing barriers like financial, geographical or social inaccessibility to such services.
-The objective continued with the establishment of Pinyali, Banigala, Gagri & Pathargarh clinics in the network of SACHET free clinics.
+The objective continued with the establishment of Pinyali, Banigala, Gagri & Pathargarh Clinics in the network of SACHET Clinics.

-Currently SACHET clinics offer primary and reproductive health services (family planning counseling and services) and referral services with provision of 153 different life saving drugs, temporary contraceptive products & health education to an estimated population of 200,000 of 57 villages located in Rawalpindi, Islamabad and Attock districts.
+Currently SACHET Clinics offer primary and reproductive health services (family planning counseling and services) and referral services with provision of 110 different life saving drugs, temporary contraceptive products & health education to an estimated population of 200,000 of 57 villages located in Rawalpindi, Islamabad and Attock districts.
 The average turnover is 100/patients per day in these clinics.

 Till 15 June 2022, Total 1,318,725 patients received quality medical care at all SACHET Community Health Centers since its initiation in 1999.